ssharsha/get_and_clean_dat/README.md

 a - This file contains a short description of the operations performed/objects created in the script(2) above.

-b - Also lists the column-names (& a brief-desciption of col. names) of the final text file created containing the average of mean/std.variables for each activity per each subject
+b - Also lists the column-names (& a brief-desciption of col. names) of the final text file created containing the average of mean/std.variables for each activity per each subject.